carbon-language/carbon-lang/docs/design/generics/details.md

 In addition to function pointer members, interfaces can include any constants that belong to a type.
 For example, the
-[type's size](#sized-types-and-type-of-types) (represented by an integer constant member of the type) is an optional member of an interface and its implementation.
+[type's size](#sized-types-and-type-of-types) (represented by an integer constant member of the type) could be a member of an interface and its implementation.
 There are a few cases why we would include another interface implementation as a member: